mozilla-releng/relengdocs/how-to/releaseduty/merge-duty/merge_new_esr_branch.rst

     mozilla-esrXX (maybe trigger the hook manually first)

-28. After the last scheduled release from the previous ESR branch, and before the first standalone esrXX release (typically XX.3.0), make esrXX not
+28. After the last scheduled release from the previous ESR branch, and before the first standalone esrXX release (typically XX.5.0), make esrXX not
     next-esr: update the release-bouncer-aliases task to update the main esr bouncer aliases, and run update-verify from older major versions (adjust last-manifest)

-29. Before gtb for XX.3.0 (beginning of RC week for XX+3), update balrog rules on esr-localtest and esr-cdntest to allow updates to esrXX; check rules on the release channel, and check with release management for any necessary watershed and/or desupport rules.
+29. Before gtb for XX.5.0 (beginning of RC week for XX+5), update balrog rules on esr-localtest and esr-cdntest to allow updates to esrXX; check rules on the release channel, and check with release management for any necessary watershed and/or desupport rules.

-30. At XX.3.0 release time, update the rules on balrog's esr channel (similar to 26).
+30. At XX.5.0 release time, update the rules on balrog's esr channel (similar to 26).

 31. Around the same time, update shipit's `CURRENT_ESR` and `ESR_NEXT` config variables, and rebuild product-details.

-32. Shortly after the XX.3.0 release, update the cron-bouncer-check task's config on esrXX to look at `FIREFOX_ESR` instead of `FIREFOX_ESR_NEXT`.
+32. Shortly after the XX.5.0 release, update the cron-bouncer-check task's config on esrXX to look at `FIREFOX_ESR` instead of `FIREFOX_ESR_NEXT`.

-33. Some time later (maybe soon after the XX.3.0 release to avoid forgetting), stop running update-verify-next on esrXX, and stop updating the esr-next aliases
+33. Some time later (maybe soon after the XX.5.0 release to avoid forgetting), stop running update-verify-next on esrXX, stop updating the esr-next aliases, and remove them from bouncer check.

 34. Close the meta bug and have some tea. :)